How to Choose the Best Magnesium Supplement for You

 Like with Epsom salts, purity can be an issue with magnesium chloride.
 Dr. Sircus and others raise concerns about environmental contamination of sea and lake sources.
 The purest source appears to be a deep ancient mine in Northern Europe known as the Zechstein Seabed.

-The Ancient Minerals brand of magnesium chloride uses the Zechstein mine as their source and is the brand recommended by Dr. Sircus and Dr. Carolyn Dean, author of The Magnesium Miracle.
+The Ancient Minerals brand of magnesium chloride uses the Zechstein mine as its source and is the brand recommended by Dr. Sircus and Dr. Carolyn Dean, author of The Magnesium Miracle.
 They have flakes, oils, and gels.

-Relaxing DIY Foot Soak Recipe
+Relaxing Magnesium DIY Foot Soak Recipe

 Here's a quick summary of how to make an easy stress-relieving foot bath.